nitdn/nixos-machine/README.typ

 + / disko-elysium: Very old very bad laptop.
     - Uses disko for partitioning
-    - Has home-manager NixOS module
+    - Will be turned into a server, sorry

++ / msi-colgate: Got this built in a shop
+    - Probably got fleeced
+    - How will I ever acquire more DDR4 ram
-    - Will be in light theme for lore reasons (I use it in the sun and the contrast is bad)
+    - Will use the work specialisation

 + / vps01: This is a very cheap VPS I rented for a year because paying for Adguard is stupid.
 It is actually like 4x as costly as Adguard.